What Customer Lifetime Value (CLV) Is & How to Calculate It

 Wrapping Up

 CLV is a great way to measure the value of your current and future customers.
-Once you know what you're worth in terms of customer lifetime value, you can figure out how much to charge per sale.
+Once you know what you're worth regarding customer lifetime value, you can determine how much to charge per sale.

 The main problem with CLV is that it takes time to calculate.
 But it doesn't have to be a painful process.

-We created a spreadsheet that does all the calculations for you, so you can start measuring your value immediately.
+We created a spreadsheet that does all your calculations so you can start measuring your value immediately.

-To ensure you're getting the most accurate results, we've included an analysis of every conversion to see which conversions are most valuable.
+To ensure you get the most accurate results, we've included an analysis of every conversion to see which conversions are most valuable.